The Pool Guy

-"The Pool Guy" is the 118th episode of NBC sitcom Seinfeld.
+"The Pool Guy" is the 118th episode of the NBC sitcom Seinfeld.
 This was the eighth episode of the seventh season.
 It aired on November 16, 1995.
 The end credit states "In Memory of our Friend Rick Bolden".
 Rick Bolden was one of the musicians who worked on the show's theme song.

 The episode centers on George's fears that he is losing all life independent from his fiancée Susan after she begins fraternizing with his friends.
 Jerry is uncomfortable at his pool guy's efforts to befriend him, and after getting a new phone number Kramer keeps getting wrong numbers from people trying to call Moviefone.

 Plot

-Lacking any female friends, Elaine invites Susan to an art exhibit.
-This upsets George, who fears that his fiancée interacting with his friends will leave him no life apart from Susan.
+Lacking any female friends, Elaine invites Susan to an art exhibit at Jerry's suggestion.
+This upsets George, who fears that his fiancée interacting with his friends will leave him no life apart from Susan; he informs Jerry that his "worlds are colliding" and that "Relationship George" is replacing "Independent George".
 When Jerry also begins spending time with Susan, George becomes increasingly agitated.
 He eats alone at Reggie's to avoid sitting with Susan and his friends at Monk's.

 Kramer's new phone number (555-FILK) is similar to a film information line (555-FILM).
 When Kramer keeps receiving wrong numbers, he begins posing as Mr. Moviefone, giving out information movie show times from the newspaper.

-Jerry meets his pool guy Ramon outside a movie, and then can't get rid of him ever since he got fired from the health club Physique.
-When passive discouragement fails to work, Jerry flat-out tells Ramon that he doesn't have room in his life for another friend.
-After Ramon gets his job back, he begins harassing Jerry at Physique.
-Jerry finally loses his temper when Ramon keeps interrupting his swim exercise using a squeegee pole; he grabs on to the pole and causes Ramon to fall in.
-Newman runs and dives into the pool, knocking Ramon under.
+Jerry meets his pool guy Ramon outside a movie, and then cannot get rid of him ever since he got fired from the health club Physique.
+When passive discouragement fails to work, Jerry flat-out tells Ramon that he does not have room in his life for another friend.
+After a slighted Ramon gets his job back, he begins harassing Jerry at Physique.
+Jerry finally loses his temper when Ramon keeps interrupting his swim exercise using a squeegee pole; he grabs on to the pole and pulls Ramon in.
+Newman runs and does a cannonball into the pool, landing right on top of Ramon and rendering him unconscious.
 Jerry and Newman are both unwilling to perform mouth-to-mouth resuscitation on the unresponsive Ramon, but other people arrive and save his life.
-Jerry and Newman's memberships are revoked for their behavior.
+Jerry's and Newman's memberships are revoked for their behavior.

 Susan, Elaine and Jerry go to a movie, leaving George a note.
 Partly due to his initially going to the wrong theater, George is unable to find them before the movie is over, and is thrown out by security while ranting about how his friends' association with Susan is "killing independent George".
-Disgusted by Elaine and Jerry's talking throughout the movie, Susan breaks off her friendship with them.
+Irritated by Elaine and Jerry's constant talking throughout the movie, Susan breaks off her friendship with them.

 Kramer is confronted by the real Mr. Moviefone, who says Kramer has been stealing his business.
 Kramer hides when he threatens to break down the door.